SlaterJamesSmith/co-working-project/README.md

 ### Description

 Example website design based on fictional co-working space client.
 Assignment was to build a website based on fictional set of client-desires for branding.
 This web page was built to practice wireframing, responsive design, and implementing grids and flexboxes.
+Included in this README file are example screenshots of wireframe designs built in 'sketch,' as well as example user stories and personas developed to help inform webpage design.

+### Responsiveness

+This website is responsive for desktop, tablet, and mobile views.
+A custom stacked menu will appear at the top of this website below the banner image at 900 pixel viewport width and below.
+All other content will also rearrange to fit the viewport as it narrows.

+### Setup Instructions

+To view webpage with a single web browser link, visit https://slaterjamessmith.github.io/co-working-project/ in your chrome browser.
+To view using webpack, follow instructions below:

+1. Clone this repository at https://github.com/SlaterJamesSmith/co-working-project
+2. Use a terminal of your choice to access the webpage and its files by inputting: "git clone {the above clone link}"
+3. If homebrew is not yet installed on your Mac, install it by running the following command in your terminal: "$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+4. If you are not using a Mac, and homebrew is not yet installed, go to the node website and follow appropriate installer for your operating system at https://nodejs.org/en/download/
+5. In terminal, enter "$ nmp i" to install node package manager
+6. In terminal, navigate into project by entering enter "$ cd co-working-project"
+7. Next, in terminal enter "$ nmp run start" and a new web browser window should load with the url "localhost:8080"

 #### Program behavior specifications:
 | Behavior | Input | Output |